AACSB's Journey to International Certification With ISO

 Another improvement members might observe is more regular updates to accreditation-related documentation.
 All documents and templates are on an update schedule, and will be updated at least once per year.
 The most up-to-date documentation can always be found on AACSB website at aacsb.edu/accreditation.

 The ISO 9001 certification audit is not intended to be a single event.
 Instead, it is a continual process designed to ensure ongoing compliance with the standard.
 Our certificate is valid for three years but requires a “surveillance audit” in years two and three.
 The surveillance audit focuses only on certain processes, at the auditor’s discretion, and is less intensive as the initial certification audit.
 Following year three, the organization will be required to go through a “recertification audit,” which is a complete audit.
 For AACSB, this will occur in late 2021.

 In addition to the above timeline, AACSB will continue to conduct internal audits on each of our processes, implement corrective actions, and measure the ongoing effectiveness of our quality management system.
 We look forward to continuing to enhance our quality management system and delivering high-quality and impactful service to our members!

-Suzanne Mintz is assistant vice president of accreditation strategy and policy at AACSB International’s Tampa office.
+Suzanne Mintz is assistant vice president of accreditation strategy and policy at AACSB International and is based in Tampa.